vrepetskyi/squirrel-central/README.md

 ## Preprocessing

-**Compressed** the data by more than **10 times** (from 732 to 68 KB) by:
+**Compressed** the dataset by more than **11 times**

+Original: 732 kB<br />Compressed: 64 kB (32 kB of fixed-length data + 32 kB of observer notes)

+Performed actions:

-- Removing the header and redundant attributes
+- Removed the CSV header and redundant attributes
-- Trimming redundant data (date, coordinates)
-- Enumerating attributes with low dimensionality (day, color)
+- Trimmed date and coordinates
+- Enumerated day and primary color
+- One-hot encoded highlight colors
-- Transforming binary attributes into a bitfield
+- Used bitfields for binary attributes
-- Applying GZIP compression
+- Served as a binary file; decoded on frontend